DisasterFaster/ROIcoin-1/README.md

 > **Note:**
 >
 > - When a Term Deposit matures, it stops earning interest - you need to move it to start earning interest again.
-> - Bonus rates are paid on regular balances as well.
-15% APR
+> - POS is paid on non term deposited balances as well at a POS rate of 15% per year.
+> - If and when necessary and at a future date it may become necessary to reduce the term deposit and/or regular POS ratios in order to control any inflation issues that may crop up.

 ## Proof of Work